MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/setup-local-dev-env.md

 Before you set up the self-hosted or IIS-hosted environment, complete the following prerequisites in this order:

-1. Install .NET Core SDK 3.1 for Windows x64 from [Download .NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1).
+1. Install .NET Core SDK 6.0 for Windows x64 from [Download .NET Core 6.0](https://dotnet.microsoft.com/download/dotnet/6.0).
+2. Install ASP.NET Core Runtime 6.0.x Hosting Bundle (click  "Hosting Bundle" link, not "x64" nor "x86") for Windows from  [Download ASP.NET Core Runtime 6.0](https://dotnet.microsoft.com/download/dotnet/6.0)
-2. Install any edition of [SQL server](/sql/database-engine/install-windows/install-sql-server), and enable full text search.
+3. Install any edition of [SQL server](/sql/database-engine/install-windows/install-sql-server), and enable full text search.
 For more information, see [Add Features to an Instance of SQL Server (Setup)](/sql/database-engine/install-windows/add-features-to-an-instance-of-sql-server-setup).
 The minimum supported version is 13.0.5026.0 SqlServer 2016 SP2.

     + Enable Mixed (SQL + Windows/Integrated) authentication.
     + If no default instance of SQL Server is installed, the deployment of CSU will fail.
 An error message will indicate that an instance could not be found.
 If you want to use a named instance instead, edit the **Install.ps1** file by inserting the following line after line 78.
 (You can find this script in **Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Scripts** folder.)